chrisquince/CovMix/README.md

 - **database**:
 	- **fasta**: Denotes the path to the reference  SARS-CoV-2 genomes database.
-	- **msa**: Specify the path to multiple sequence alignment of the database.
-If not specfied this will be recomputed.
-Be aware that a 1500 reference database takes about 10hours with 20 cores.
+	- **msa**: (OPTIONAL) Specify the path to multiple sequence alignment of the database.
+If not specified this will be recomputed.
+As this step may takes some time, this option allows to skip alignment when running multiple dataset with the same database.
-	- **tree**: Specifies the path to a phylogenetic tree built from sequence stored in **fasta**.
+	- **tree**:(OPTIONAL) If the ,Specifies the path to a phylogenetic tree built from sequence stored in **fasta**.
 If this field is not included in the config file, CovMix will in turn generate one from aforementioned **fasta** database.

 ------ Additional parameter -------
+- **plot_tree**: (OPTIONAL) specify either value [True,False].
+Will use the reference lineage to build a phylogenetic tree, which will be in turn used to output leneage proportions side by side with phylogenetic tree.
-- **Proportion_Threshold**: Values can be between [0,1], Reference variants found with in proportions smaller than this threshold will be ignored.
+- **Proportion_Threshold**: (OPTIONAL) Values can be between [0,1], Reference variants found with in proportions smaller than this threshold will be ignored.
 The default is 0.025
-- **amplicon_to_run**: The path to a file listing a sub-selection of amplicons to use.
+- **amplicon_to_run**: (OPTIONAL) The path to a file listing a sub-selection of amplicons to use.
-- **genome_to_run**:  The path to a file listing a sub-selection of genome names to use from the reference database.
+- **genome_to_run**:  (OPTIONAL) The path to a file listing a sub-selection of genome names to use from the reference database.
-- **min_reads_per_amp**: Any amplicon with less than the specified number of merged reads will not be considered.
+- **min_reads_per_amp**: (OPTIONAL) Any amplicon with less than the specified number of merged reads will not be considered.
 The default is 40.
-- **max_reads_per_amp**: Specifies the maximum number of allowable reads per amplicon.
+- **max_reads_per_amp**: (OPTIONAL) Specifies the maximum number of allowable reads per amplicon.
 This is set to facilitate speed (don't use too many reads please).
 The default is 5000.

 **NB** - As GISAID is the current main reference in terms of SARS-CoV-2 genomes and is, as such, likely to be used in conjunction with CovMix,  we would like to remind users that it requires strict compliance with its data usage policies (please see [https://www.gisaid.org/registration/terms-of-use/](https://www.gisaid.org/registration/terms-of-use/)).
 Some outputs of CovMix will be as a consequence also subject to the same usage policy.
 Namely, tree built by CovMix and the series of fasta files splicing database entries per amplicons (see "refs" folder).

 ##  Expected Outputs
+### Important!
+Read description of **selected_amp.tsv** and **degen_summary.tsv**, it explains why you may have missing samples or why proportions are strangely equals across multiple references.

+### Output folder description:
-**selected_amp.tsv** : Depending on the input data and the parameters set, not all amplicons will be considered.
-For example, if an amplicon is covered by fewer reads than the value set through **min_reads_per_amp**, it will not be considered.
+**selected_amp.tsv** : Depending on the input data and the parameters set, not all amplicons will be run.
+For example, if an amplicon is covered by fewer reads than the value set through **min_reads_per_amp** (default=40), it will not be ignored.
-Additionally, if as a result of previous step, no amplicon is left for a sample, then no corresponding results will be generated.
+Additionally, if as a result of previous step, no amplicon is left for a sample, then the sample is dropped out of the analysis.
+To understand why a sample did not have sufficient read mapped to any amplicon, you can have a look at the sample folder for the trim.log file.
+A common problem is to use the wrong set of primers which throw off CovMix.
-Each line of this file start by a sample name followed by the list of amplicons evaluated.
-If a sample is missing from this file, it indicates that the sample does not have any amplicon with at least  **min_reads_per_amp** merged reads and was not processed further.
+Inside this file, each line start by a sample name followed by the list of amplicons evaluated.

 ### "results" folder
+- **degen_summary.tsv**: If too many amplicons are missing and some references are found to be identical on the remaining one, we have no choice but to consider these references as a single entity. degen_summary.tsv, summarise that information for each sample and all references.
+Columns are sample name, name of representative, list of degenerate references separated by a custom delimiter (|----|).
-- **proportions.tsv**: A .tsv table of detected SARS-CoV-2 variants and their estimated proportions in all samples.
+- **proportions.tsv**: A .tsv table of detected SARS-CoV-2 variants and their estimated proportions in all samples. **Important** in case of degeneracy between multiple references, proportion assigned to representative is split equally between all degenerated references.
 -  **amp_cnts.tsv**:  A .tsv table of the number of reads mapping to each reference amplicon after filtering/trimming.
+- **snv_table.tsv**: A .tsv table used to generate snv_plot.pdf.
+Columns are, [sample, origin, position, base, counts_observed, counts_predicted, total_counts].
+Origin is either the list of lineages possessing the snv or "observed" if it has not been predicted.
+Here snv are only defined as pair (position, base) not seen on the  Wuhan-Hu-1 genome. total_counts columns gives the depth of coverage for the expected base from Wuhan-Hu-1 at this position.
 - **Proportions.pdf**: A .pdf regrouping plot summarising all samples.
 For each sample it shows the proportions of detected SARS-CoV-2 variants present in the reference database (sorted by frequency) and plots the threshold set in **Proportion_Threshold** as a dashed red line.
+Degenerated lineages are named after their representative but plotted in green.
+Parenthesis after representative name, informs how many references are grouped together.

  ![alt tag](/figs/Proportions.png)